pierreforstmann/kpf/README.md

 sudo rmmod mpf.ko
 ```
 ## compatibility
-Currently this module is only compatible with Linux kernel 5.4.
+Currently this module compatible with Linux kernel 3.10, 4.18 and 5.4.